Emergency Medical Technician (EMT)

 - Liability Insurance: Required by the field internship sites.
 This provides you with malpractice insurance coverage while performing required ambulance clinicals.

 - Background check: Required for all students who have direct contact with the public.
-For more information on background checks, click here.
+More information on Background Checks.

 - Uniforms for Field Rotations